By Ed Staskus

 The more the unexpected happened the more he knew what he had to do to anticipate it.
 “The unexpected always happens,” he said.
 “The minute you put money away for a rainy day, it rains.”

-In Cleveland, Ohio, he worked full-time at the Weatherhead Corporation, attended CWRU at night, and after earning a degree in accounting went to work for TRW.
+In Cleveland, Ohio, he finally went to work full-time at the Weatherhead Corporation, kept going to school at night at night, and after earning a degree in accounting went to work for TRW.
 He made his way up the ladder to managing his division’s overseas sales in both South America and the Middle East.

 After taking early retirement in the late-1980s he helped found the Taupa Lithuanian Credit Union and as director built its assets into the tens of millions.
 In the 1990s he formed NIDA Enterprises and managed it through 2008, when he was well into his 80s.

-Because of WW2 and its dislocations, living rough and emigration overseas, and the demands of rebuilding a life as well as building a family, my father didn’t participate in scouting for a long time.
+Because of WW2 and its dislocations, living rough and emigration overseas, and the demands of rebuilding a life as well as building a family, my father didn’t participate in scouting for some time.

 But, once a scout always a scout.
 “What you learn stays with you long after you’ve outgrown the uniform,” he said.